-Peter grew up in England, near the North Sea.
-He spent many of his formative years in kayaks, and competed in both slalom and marathon racing.
-Not until reaching the US did he discover the joys of canoeing: the relaxed pace, the access to wild places that no other craft can offer, the thrill of being immersed in nature, being part of that nature.
+I spent many of my formative years in kayaks, competing in both slalom and marathon racing.
+Only on reaching the US, though, did I discover the joys of canoeing: the relaxed pace, the access to wild places that no other craft offers, the thrill of immersion in nature.

-Drawing on his love of teaching, which fuelled 18 years as a high school science educator in the UK, Peter now takes delight in helping others to share these joys of canoeing, both by offering instruction directly to campers and by helping the counsellors to hone their own teaching skills.
+Drawing on my love of teaching – I spent 18 years teaching UK high school sciences – I now delight in helping others to share these joys, both by instructing campers directly and by helping counsellors to hone their own paddling and teaching skills.

-The paddling techniques which drove his competitive career now inform the way that he approaches canoeing, making all paddle strokes things of efficiency, effectiveness and elegance.
-This mind-set is what allows the paddler to go farther to more remote places, to enjoy the surroundings rather than focussing always on the mechanics of paddling.
-It was this mind-set that underpinned Peter’s successful through-paddle of the Northern Forest Canoe Trail in 2013 in one of his self-built cedar canoes.
+The techniques which drove my competitive paddling now inform my canoeing: all strokes are things of efficiency, effectiveness, and elegance, allowing the paddler to go farther to more remote places, to focus on the ambience, not on the mechanics of paddling.
+This mind-set underpinned my through-paddles, both ways, of the Northern Forest Canoe Trail, in one of my self-built cedar canoes.

-In his 10th year at Camp, it is his fervent wish that Adirondack campers should be inspired to attempt something similar, should develop the skills needed to help such a dream to come true, and so should have the opportunity to experience first-hand the powerful sense of achievement and personal growth that Peter has found through canoeing.Back
+Working at ADK since 2005, it is my fervent wish that campers should be inspired to attempt something similar, should develop the skills needed for such a dream to come true, and so should have the opportunity to experience first-hand the powerful sense of achievement and personal growth that I have found through canoeing.Back